 This leads to three types of skin deformations:

 You're not supposed to see holes or cavities in your skin.

 If some pores on your skin have enlarged, it's because they are placed on the path of a fold or at a crossing.

 Notice how the holes follow the path of underlying folds.

 How could the cells of a pore expand, harden and create a deep hole?

 It's plain to see that several cells have been added to create the crater.

-Those dents in your skin were pores originally, but they have been transformed because they were positioned on the path of the folds.
+Those dents in your skin were pores originally, but they have been transformed because they were positioned at the intersection of two folds.

 In fact, all fold crossings occur at pore or hair follicle locations because the skin is naturally open and depressed at those points.

 Just like cavities, protuberances are caused by underlying fold crossings.